 Including Rav Shlomo Zalman Auerbach (Halichos Shlomo, Tefilla Ch.
 12, 35) and Rav Chaim Kanievsky (cited in Halichos Chaim vol. 1, pg.
 95, 278).

-Including the Shmiras Shabbos K’hilchasa (vol. 2, 42, footnote 218) and possibly Rav Yosef Shalom Elyashiv (see sefer Shgiyos Mi Yavin vol. 2, 40, footnote 9; although some report his opinion as Mincha Ketana).
-This is also the mashmaos of the Mishna Berurah (above, 10).
+Including the Shmiras Shabbos K’hilchasa (vol. 2, 42, footnote 218) and possibly Rav Yosef Shalom Elyashiv (see Shgiyos Mi Yavin vol. 2, 40, footnote 9; although some report his opinion as Mincha Ketana).
+This is also the mashma’os of the Mishnah Berurah (ibid.
+10).